Canon SX60 vs SX730

 It is notable that the SX60 has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SX60 and the SX730 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the SX730 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX60 and SX730 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Canon SX730 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX60 or the Canon SX730 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.